 - any society licensed to operate gaming machines under the Gambling Act 2003

 - any person not licensed under the Gambling Act 2003 but who operates a gaming machine.

 What to do if you're liable for paying GMD

-To register as a gaming machine operator, you can apply online or fill in the Gaming machine duty registration (IR181) form.
+To register as a gaming machine operator, you can apply online or fill in the Gaming machine duty application for registration (IR181) form.

 Filing returns and paying the duty

-Once you are registered for GMD, we will send you a Gaming machine duty (IR680) return before the due date each month or you can complete your return online using our e-GMD service.
+Once you're registered for GMD, we will send you a Gaming machine duty return (IR680) before the due date each month or you can complete your return online using our e-GMD service.

 Problem gambling levy

 Problem gambling levy (PGL) is payable on all gaming machine profits.
-It is charged at 1.48% (plus GST) and is included in the Gaming machine duty (IR680) return.
+It is charged at 1.31% (plus GST) and is included in the IR680 return.

 If you choose to use our e-GMD service, the total payable on your gaming machine profits will be calculated automatically.
 Otherwise, if you don't want to file online, you can use our Gaming machine duty calculator to help you complete your return.